What is a cookie?

 These cookies allow the DSM Websites to remember the choices you make.

 |pll_language||24 hours||This cookie archives the information on the language chosen to visit the website.||Website’s owner|

 |moove_gdpr_popup||24 hours||This cookie archives the information when you accept cookies.||Third party|

 We use Google Analytics which uses internal cookies allowing the generation of reports on the interactions of visitors with the DSM Websites.
-These cookies are used to stock information which does not allow the personal identification of internauts.
+These cookies used to stock information collect personal data linked to you activity on the Website.
 These cookies record a unique, encrypted user name, used to generate statistical data on the way in which the visitor uses the website.
-Under no circumstances do they allow you to be identified, neither during your visit, nor during analysis of the data.

 |_ga||2 years||Used to distinguish the users||Third party|